KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/docs/ws3-loops/1array.md

 console.log("brainSkills.length " + brainSkills.length);
    ```

-1. Add more skills you learned at Coding & Cocktails to the array by comma separating values.
+1. Add more skills you learned at Coding & Cocktails or about coding tonight to the array by comma separating values.
 Your `brainSkills` array might look something like this:
    ```javascript
 const brainSkills = [
 	"HTML",